 their RVs on their own property as often?).

-route through Canada, it was good.
+ROAD CONDITIONS: good all day.
 We saw road work in only one place

 (in Montana, at a river crossing) but it didnít slow us down much.